C64 OS USER'S GUIDE

 A Pi1541, 1541 Ultimate, Ultimate 64's built-in drives, and other similar solutions are modern replacements for legacy floppy disk drives.
 Although C64 OS can access and make use of these drives, the C64 OS system directory itself cannot be installed and run from any of these storage devices.

-About the Installation Location
+About the installation location

 Everything in C64 OS is organized in a sensible directory tree, all contained in a single system directory.
 The system directory is named "os", by default, and must reside in the root directory of its partition.
 Additionally, the booter program named "c64os" must also remain in the root directory.